accruementstuff994/genius-lyrics-cleaned-dataset/README.md

 ---

-## Dataset Card Authors
+## Authors & Contact

-- **theelderemo** — Cleaning, filtering, and Hugging Face upload
+- **theelderemo**

-## Dataset Card Contact

-Open an issue or discussion on this repository for questions, corrections, or collaboration requests.
+- Open an issue or discussion on this repository for questions, corrections, or collaboration requests.

 ---